Discard Aggro Deck Guide & Matchups

 - You should almost never block their units if they have mana up, else it would give them a great opportunity to use a freeze like Brittle Steel.
 However, when contemplating an attack, you shouldn’t play around with Frostbites as much.

-Mulligan for: Draven, Zaunite Urchin, Astute Academic, House Spider, Poro Cannon, Jury-Rig; Jinx, Crowd Favorite if you have a good hand.
+Mulligan for: Draven, Zaunite Urchin, Legion Rearguard, House Spider, Poro Cannon, Jury-Rig; Jinx, Crowd Favorite if you have a good hand.

 - Their usual win condition of making the opponent draw extra cards isn’t good against you, because it is too slow and you’ll be able to make great use of those extra cards.